Kamov Ka-62 Passenger and Cargo Transport Aircraft, Russia

 It will also be available in VIP configuration with five to nine seats and a refreshment bar.

 The Ka-62 is powered by two Turbomeca Ardiden 3G turboshaft engines rated at 1,306kW of output power each.
 It was initially powered by NPO Saturn RD-600V turboshaft engine rated at 969kW of power, but the engine was replaced due to high fuel consumption and troubles in the gear box.

 In April 2011, Turbomeca was contracted to supply a 308 Ardiden 3G turboshaft engine for installation in the Ka-62.

 Turbomeca obtained its first fixed firm order from Russian Helicopters in May 2011 to build and deliver 40 Ardiden 3G engines under the existing 308 engine supply contract.
-Deliveries of the first 40 engines will be concluded in 2013.

-The Ardiden 3G is equipped with dual channel full authority digital engine control, accessory gear box, dual stage centrifugal compressor, reverse flow combustor, fuel injectors, an oil tank, single stage high pressure turbine and dual stage power turbine.
+The Ardiden 3G is equipped with dual-channel full authority digital engine control, accessory gear box, dual stage centrifugal compressor, reverse flow combustor, fuel injectors, an oil tank, single-stage high-pressure turbine, and dual stage power turbine.

 Landing gear of the Kamov Design Bureau's Russian helicopter

 The Ka-62 has a tricycle type retractable landing gear fitted with a single KT-217 main wheel and twin rear wheels.
 The main wheel retracts inwards into the fuselage while the rear wheels retract into tailboom.
 It also houses shock absorber units and optional blow-up pontoons for deployment in water during emergencies.